FichteFoll/advent-of-code/2025/README.md

 to definitely reach a solution, which is why I used `Maybe` a lot.
 I refactored the code later to make use of this trick.

+### Day 07

+Once you got the logic down,
+it's mostly folding through the lines.
+`IntSet` and `IntMap` yield speedups of 5-10×.